espressif/esp-idf-sbom/README.md

     $ esp-idf-sbom manifest validate ~/work/esp-idf/.gitmodules ~/work/esp-idf/components/freertos/FreeRTOS-Kernel/sbom.yml

+### Checking manifest files for vulnerabilities

+The `esp-idf-sbom` tool uses the generated SBOM SPDX file to check for possible vulnerabilities.
+It also allows to scan for vulnerabilities based on the information presented in manifest files.
+This can be used e.g. to scan a whole repository without a need to generate the SBOM SPDX file.

+    esp-idf-sbom validate-submodule-hash [PATH_TO_CHECK...]

+`PATH_TO_CHECK` is an optional path to a manifest file(sbom.yml, idf_manifest.yml or .gitmodules) or directory, which will be searched for manifest files.
+If `PATH_TO_CHECK` is not provided, the current working directory is used.

+Usage example:

+    $ esp-idf-sbom manifest check ~/work/esp-idf ~/work/idf-extra-components/
+    $ esp-idf-sbom manifest check ~/work/esp-idf/.gitmodules ~/work/esp-idf/components/freertos/FreeRTOS-Kernel/sbom.yml

 ## Licenses and Copyrights

 Adding licenses and copyrights information into the SBOM file has to be explicitly